“How should delirium be managed in the hospital?”

 As a family caregiver, you can play a very important role in providing a supportive and reassuring presence during an older person’s delirium.
 You can also:

 - Advocate for minimum disruptions, and a quieter more pleasant room if possible.

 - Make sure glasses and hearing aids are available, if needed.

-- Help your loved one speak up if you think pain is a problem.
+- Help your loved one speak up if you think pain or constipation may be a problem.

 - Question things if the hospital staff want to physically restrain the older person in bed.
 (This is a Choosing Wisely recommendation.)
 In many cases, if a person is dangerously restless, it’s better to start by trying a low dose of anti-psychotic, as mentioned above.
 Physically restraining a person often increases agitation and can lead to injury.

 If you are of the really vigilant and proactive type, you may want to double-check that your loved one isn’t getting any sedatives or anticholinergic medications that make confusion worse.
 Even though these medications are risky for hospitalized seniors, it’s not uncommon for them to be prescribed!